0x4447/0x4447_product_s3_email/README.md

 **Receiving email**:

 1. An email comes to SES and and it gets stored in `TMP` S3 folder.
 1. S3 will trigger the Inbound Lambda Function which will organize the email based on the `to`, `from` and `date` fields.
-The raw email will be saved in the `Inbox` folder under S3 with the new custom key path.
+In addition to that, the Lambda will read the domain added to SES, and will use that to determine if the email should land in the `Inbox` or `Sent` folder.
+If the `to` fields contains the domain from SES, it goes to the `Inbox`, if not, it is assumed the email was sent out.
-1. The `Inbox` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.
+1. The `Inbox` or `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 **Sending email**: